 Complications soon arise.
 Gloria panics and bolts.
 At the same time, the lawyer for Burnett and Cole manages to get his clients out on bail.
 Now, the bureau, led by Erskine, must catch up to Gloria before her ex-husband does.
 Gloria drives to the Florida Keys, where her estranged grandfather lived.
 She doesn’t know until she arrives that he died about a month earlier.
 Both the bureau and Burnett are on the trail of Gloria.
 On top of all that, a hurricane is hitting the Keys.
 Erskine and Rhodes must make a stand at the home of Gloria’s grandfather, with no prospects of any help arriving soon.

 The tension of the episode builds gradually.
 Art director Richard Y. Haman and set decorator Hoyle Barrett do a good job (certainly by 1967 standards) of making Warner Bros. back lots substitute for the Florida Keys during a hurricane.
-Glenn Campbell has a small role as a singer who’s friends with Gloria.
+Glen Campbell has a small role as a singer who’s friends with Gloria.
 The episode has a stock music score.
 GRADE: A-Minus.

 61. The Extortionist